microsoft/opentelemetry-semantic-conventions/docs/gen-ai/gen-ai-evaluation-events.md

 **[2] `gen_ai.evaluation.input.metadata`:** The structure is specific to the evaluator.
 If the metadata is structured, it is RECOMMENDED to provide it in a structured form using language-specific API.
 It can also be captured as a JSON string when structured API is not available.
+If metadata properties contain any sensitive information such as prompts or completions, corresponding properties MUST NOT be recorded by default.
+Instrumentations MAY provide a way to override this behavior and record sensitive information in the metadata if user explicitly allows it.

 **[3] `gen_ai.evaluation.output.metadata`:** The structure is specific to the evaluator.
 If the metadata is structured, it is RECOMMENDED to provide it in a structured form using language-specific API.
 It can also be captured as a JSON string when structured API is not available.
+If metadata properties contain any sensitive information such as prompts or completions, corresponding properties MUST NOT be recorded by default.
+Instrumentations MAY provide a way to override this behavior and record sensitive information in the metadata if user explicitly allows it.

 ---